edom/work/edom.github.io/index.md

 - [Long-haired men]({% link longhair.md %})
 - Habits learned the hard way
     - I check the time at [time.gov](https://time.gov/) because Ubuntu 14.04 NTP once betrayed me.
+        - 2018-01-16: I had always thought that it was dependable, but it betrayed me:
+        It showed 2 a.m. while the actual time was 4 a.m..
+        I missed some hours of sleep.
 - Vital service failure log
     - Internet service providers
         - [Fastnet]({% link fastnet.md %})